Residual Risks vs Secondary Risks

 Residual Risks vs Secondary Risks – We have to face risks in our daily lives.
 In some cases, we try to avoid them.
 However, risks are inevitable situations that may affect our plans.
 The same goes for organizations and projects.
 Risks often increase the chance of injury or loss within the projects.
 However, a risk does not always have negative effects.
 Sometimes they may be positive.
 Positive risks have favorable impacts on project goals.
 Therefore project teams take actions to make them happen.
 Risks can also be categorized as identified and unidentified risks.
 Residual risks and secondary risks are the identified risks that you will create response plans to manage them if required.
-In this article, we will discuss the residual risks and secondary risks by using examples.
+In this article, we will discuss residual (Residual Risks vs Secondary Risks) and secondary risks using examples.

 Before to start, let’s take a glance at the basic risk management terms;